-Specifically, he's talking about the fortieth day after Christ's birth.
+Specifically, he's talking about the 40th day after Christ's birth.

 We know that because of he quotes from Leviticus 12:8 ("a pair of turtledoves, or two young pigeons"), which refers to the purification ritual that a Jewish mother needed to perform to become ritually clean again after childbirth.

-In the case of a boy, this was on the fortieth day after childbirth (which is why this feast is on February 2--40 days after Christmas, counting Dec.
+In the case of a boy, this was on the 40th day after childbirth (which is why this feast is on Feb.
+2 — 40 days after Christmas, counting Dec.
 25 as the first day).